bshashikadze/pepquantify/README.md

 ### prepare the dataset and perform quantification
 <details>
-<summary>Arguments</summary>
+<summary>Arguments and default values</summary>

+Options in *italics* are not (usually) to change

 * data:
 list of two containing peptide and protein group data generated by the read functions of the pepquant package (default data_raw)

 * imputation:
-if true imputation will be performed if set to false no imputation will be performed (default false)
+if true, imputation will be performed if set to false no imputation will be performed.
+Generated statistics and fold-changes should be taken into account with a caution.
+This function is helpful to discover proteins that are missing in of the conditions while detected in another.
+That said it is better if imputation will be avoided in experiments with low number of samples (consider also to set second_condition to 0 (see below) in case of very small datasets) (default false)

-* n_element_peptide:
+* *n_element_peptide:*
-peptide data is the nth element of the list (not necessary to change) (default 1)
+peptide data is the nth element of the list (change only if data is loaded manually as a list without using pepquantify read function) (default 1)

 * condition1:
-name of the first condition that should be compared (note that order matters for the fold-change direction)
+name of the first condition that should be compared (note that the order matters for the fold-change direction)

 * condition2:
-name of the second condition that should be compared (note that order matters for the fold-change direction)
+name of the second condition that should be compared (note that the order matters for the fold-change direction)

 * n_condition_1:
 minimum number of the valid values in the first condition (this value should be at least two, but default pepquant value is three)